CLiENT: A new tool for emulating cosmological likelihoods using deep neural networks: Results

 The iterative pipeline described in section~\ref{sec:framework} proceeds in three phases:

 \begin{enumerate} \item Evaluate likelihood on new points. \item Train the network. \item Sample from network and draw new points. \end{enumerate}

 We performed our runs on a node with two 32-core AMD EPYC 9334 CPU cores and two Nvidia L40S-48GB GPUs.
 We used 62 CPU cores and 1 of the GPUs for our runs.
 In phase 1 we used only CPU cores while the training in phase 2 was done on the GPU.
 In phase 3 we used the GPU for evaluating the network and the CPUs for the rest.
-With this setup, each phase of the tree phases took a comparable amount of wall clock time.
+With this setup, each phase of the three phases took a comparable amount of wall clock time.
 Specifically, for the $\Lambda$CDM-run with the full Planck likelihood, the runtime was 100 minutes.
+For comparison, a conventional MCMC run typically requires of order $10^6$ likelihood evaluations, which on the same hardware would correspond to approximately 27 hours --- a speed-up of roughly a factor of 16.
 The runtimes for the individual phases are shown in table~\ref{tab:runtimes}.